mark-thompson01/Active-Reconnaissance/README.md

 ## What I've Learned
-Through this project, I have:
+Through this project, I have learned:
+- How to perform host discovery on a given network
+- How to perform port scanning on given network host(s)
+- How to perform host fingerprinting
+- How to retrive information on the protocols and services in use

 ---